calphool/TRS80GS/README.md

 a [32k SRAM](https://www.mouser.com/ProductDetail/511-M48Z35Y70PC1).
 The original expansion system for the TRS-80 used DRAMs, but SRAM actually ends up being much better, especially when you use a non-volatile one like I have.
 The Rev3 board also cleans up the joystick bodges that I had to do on the Rev2 board.
 Rev3 works fully, and I've been building a Pacman game on it.

 ~~Rev4 is currently (July 2018) being built by our Chinese friends at allpcb.com, and it~~ is an upgraded version of Rev3 with one major improvement -- a [UART](https://en.wikipedia.org/wiki/16550_UART).
-I *should* be able to connect a
+I
-[FTDI cable](http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm) via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
+~~*should* be~~ am able to connect a [FTDI cable](http://www.ftdichip.com/Products/Cables/USBTTLSerial.htm) via USB from my Mac to this UART and I should be able to transfer binary data back and forth.
 Initially I'll just use it to move my Pacman code back and forth, but in truth with a fully functional UART, I could build a kind of network interface and create something loosely equivalent to a LAN share, which would be sort of cool.
-In fact, I *could* probably build a PPP interface and do stuff like surf the web or use FTP from a 40 year old TRS-80 Model 1, but we'll save all that software work for a later date.
+In fact, I *could* probably build a SLIP interface and do stuff like surf the web or use FTP from a 40 year old TRS-80 Model 1, but we'll save all that software work for a later date.

 The only trouble with having a UART is that now I have *two* interrupts to deal with, so you won't be able to simultaneously use the VPD's interrupts *and* the UART's interrupts.
 I've included a jumper to allow you to switch which one you're working with.
 I *suppose* I could add a latch behind an address so that you could tell which interrupt was being invoked, but honestly I can't imagine why we need to be both loading data *and* altering the screen at the same time, so Rev4 will use a jumper.
+I think I'll start out without coding any interrupt stuff and see what I can get away with using plain old polling.
+It'll be slower, but simpler.
+Once I get it working, then I'll look into trickier stuff like interrupt handling in z88dk.

 Rev4 is now here and "working" though it took a little bit of hacking to get it up and running.
 The original design for Rev4 included a separate crystal for the UART (1.8432mhz), but that proved problematic.
 It caused the VDP crystal to